The Legend of Mir 3

 By the time the game had closed in February 2012, it had 120 million registered users.
 The game also had a peak of 750,000 concurrent users online.

 Murder of Zhu Caoyuan

-In 2005, a dispute between two Chinese players of the game erupted into murder.
+An October 2004 dispute between two Chinese players of the game erupted into murder.
 Qiu Chengwei, who had won the Red Dragon Sabre, an in-game virtual sword, had lent the sword to his friend, Zhu Caoyuan, who then sold the sword on eBay for 7200 yuan ($870).
 This enraged Qiu who then stabbed Zhu to death.